 To sum it up, CBD is a cannabinoid that works by interacting with the body’s own endocannabinoid system to maintain homeostasis on multiple levels related to total health and wellness.

-Available in a variety of forms—which include CBD oils (which are sometimes called cannabis oils or hemp oil) and tinctures—both human studies and animal studies have confirmed that this particular cannabinoid has the propensity to help treat and manage a variety of medical conditions.
+Available in a variety of forms—which include CBD oils (which are sometimes called cannabis oils or hemp oil) and tinctures—both human studies and animal studies have confirmed that this particular cannabinoid has a positive effect.

 “Dietary Supplements: A Framework for Evaluating Safety.”
 NCBI Bookshelf.
 Accessed Jun 27, 2019. https://www.ncbi.nlm.nih.gov/books/NBK216048/